-59 The Council has determined that it will only use approved counterparties from countries that have a minimum sovereign credit rating of AA- from Fitch and where those countries have been approved by the Finance and Resources Advisory Committee.
+66 The Council has determined that it will only use approved counterparties from countries that have a minimum sovereign credit rating of AA- from Fitch and where those countries have been approved by the Finance Advisory Committee.
 The list of countries that qualify using this credit criteria as at the date of this report are shown in Appendix E. This list will be added to, or deducted from, by officers should ratings change in accordance with this policy.

-Other Creditworthiness Issues
+Other creditworthiness issues

-- 60 The Council's current investment policy further limits the one proposed by Capita Asset Services as follows: - a.
-Maximum investment period of two years. - b.
+- 67 The Council's current investment policy further limits the one proposed by Capita Asset Services as follows: - a.
+Maximum investment period of two years.
+Part nationalised UK banks also have a two year duration limit. - b.
 Investments in any single institution or institutions within a group of companies are limited to 25% of the total fund, at the time the investment is placed, except for Lloyds Banking Group plc and Royal Bank of Scotland Group plc where the limit is 30%. - c.
 Total investments in any one foreign country are limited to 15% of the total fund, but UK-based institutions to be used as first preference.
-The only country, other than the UK, approved for investment is Sweden. - Investments are limited to £6m per counterparty excluding call accounts and £7m including call accounts except for Lloyds Banking Group plc and Royal Bank of Scotland Group plc, where the limits are £10m for each with no distinction between fixed deposits and call accounts. - e.
-If the Council's own banker, Barclays, falls below Sector's minimum credit rating requirements, it will nevertheless continue to be used, although balances will be minimised in both monetary size and duration. - f.
-Building Societies with assets in excess of £9bn are included in the lending list with a maximum investment limit of £2m each and a maximum duration of 100 days.
-If a Building Society meets Capita Asset Services' minimum credit rating requirements, the investment limit is increased to £5m with a maximum investment duration of two years. - g.
-Investments in Money Market Funds (MMFs) and Enhanced Money Market Funds (EMMFs) are limited to a combined maximum of £5m per provider. - 61 No changes are proposed for 2015/16.
-EMMFs were not utilised in 2014/15 as some Members expressed concern that they carried more risk.
-EMMFs differ from MMFs because there tends to be a greater proportion of longer dated investments within the fund making returns more volatile.
-It is recommended that an investment in an EMMF is held for a minimum of 3 to 6 months so that returns are smoothed out.
-It is true to say that they do not have a constant net annual value (NAV) as is the case with MMFs.
-This means that there is a risk that the value may fall below par.
-However, this has not yet happened to any EMMF and their use is widespread within local authorities.
+The only country, other than the UK, approved for investment is Sweden. - d.
+Investments are limited to £6m per bank excluding call accounts and £7m including call accounts except for:-

+(i) Lloyds Banking Group plc and Royal Bank of Scotland Group plc, where the limits are £10m for each with no distinction between fixed deposits and call accounts; and

+(ii) Svenska Handelsbanken AB, where the limit is £5m with no distinction between fixed deposits and call accounts.

+- e.
+If the Council's own banker, Barclays, falls below Capita Asset Services' minimum credit rating requirements, it will nevertheless continue to be used, although balances will be minimised in both monetary size and duration. - f.
+Building Societies with assets in excess of £9bn are included in the lending list with a maximum investment limit of £4m each and a maximum duration of 100 days.
+If a Building Society meets Capita Asset Services' minimum credit rating requirements, the investment limit is increased to £5m with a maximum investment duration of two years.

+- g.
+Investments in Money Market Funds (MMFs) and Enhanced Money Market Funds (EMMFs) are limited to a combined maximum of £5m per provider. - 68 The only change proposed for 2016/17 is the inclusion of Santander UK plc as a potential investment counterparty.
+Subsequent to the financial crisis in 2008, they were removed from our counterparty list when we decided to concentrate investment activity in UK-based institutions.
+Although a UKbased operation, they are ultimately owned by their Spanish parent company.
+They are currently used by a considerable number of local authorities, including several in Kent.
+As well as fixed rate products they are offering very competitive notice accounts.
+Members' views on this option would be gratefully received.
+If considered a suitable counterparty, investment and duration limits would need to be agreed if they are to deviate from the Capita Asset Services colour coding scheme, which, at the time of writing, was Red (maximum £7m and 6 months duration).